 There are more than 10 million cases of childhood obesity in India alone!
 Cases of obesity are seen in children as young as 2 to 5 years today.
 Clearly, it’s not the result of too much food and too little exercise.
 Something else is going on here.
 Weight gain is actually a case of your cellular metabolism gone wrong.

 The truth is- it can happen to anyone.
-Toxic load in our environment, stressful lifestyle, sedentary jobs, food allergens, poor diet and nutrient deficiency are all to be blamed for the metabolic syndrome.
-All these external factors lead to insulin resistance, poor metabolism and adrenalin stress in our body.
-It is the seed that grows into a host of other chronic illnesses including obesity.
+Insulin resistance, a thyroid dysfunction, toxic load in our environment, stressful lifestyle, sedentary jobs, inflammatory, poor diet and nutrient deficiency are all to be blamed for the metabolic syndrome.t is the seed that grows into a host of other chronic illnesses including obesity.
 Obesity is hence a marker of metabolic dysfunctions in your body and the start of many chronic illnesses.

 There have been numerous studies linking weight gain with diabetes.
 In fact, experts have coined the term ‘diabesity’ as diabetes and obesity go hand in hand.
 The famous Harvard study that studied 170,000 people over the span of 10 years found that obesity increases the risk of diabetes by 20 times!
 However all these studies measure risk of diabetes by correlating obesity with presence of diabetes?
 It doesn’t necessarily mean that obesity is the cause of diabetes.
 In fact it may be the other way around.